buddhist-uni/buddhist-uni.github.io/_courses/form.md

 {:.mb-0}
 - And outside of the zendo, generosity and respect leads to a safe and nurturing community.

+{% include content_blurb.html category="av" slug="precepts1_burk-domyo" %}
+- What rules do the monks and nuns follow and why?

 ##### Cintita Chapter 5: The History of the Sāsana

 {% include content_blurb.html category="av" slug="end-of-the-buddhist-utopia_sujato" %}